 - Do you take the benefit immediately upon retirement, or wait?

 - If you have the option, do you take the pension as a lump-sum and roll over to an IRA or take it as a monthly annuity?

 These decisions should be made in the context of your overall financial situation and your ability to effectively manage a lump sum.
-Since any lump sum would be taxable, it is usually advisable for you to roll it over into a tax-deferred account such as an IRA.
-If you have earned a pension benefit from a former employer, be sure to contact your old company to get all of the details and to make sure they have your current address and contact information so there are no delays or glitches when you want to start drawing on this pension.
+Since any lump-sum would be taxable if taken as a distribution, it is usually advisable for you to roll it over into a tax-deferred account such as an IRA.
+If you have earned a pension benefit from a former employer, be sure to contact your old company to get all the details and to make sure they have your current address and contact information so there are no delays or glitches when you want to start drawing on this pension.

 Determine your Social Security benefits and when to take them

 While you can start taking Social Security at age 62, there is a significant reduction in your monthly benefit as opposed to waiting until your full retirement age.
 Further, if you can wait until age 70 your benefit level continues to grow.
 If you are married the planning should involve both spouses’ benefits.
-There are a number of sophisticated strategies surrounding couples and whose benefits to take and when so planning is very critical here.
+There are several planning opportunities for married couples around when each spouse should claim their benefit.

 Over the course of your working life you have likely accumulated a variety of investments and other assets that can be used to fund your retirement which might include:

-- Your 401(k) or similar retirement plan such as a 401(b) or other defined contribution plan.
+- Your 401(k)or similar retirement plan such as a 403(b) or other defined contribution plan.